erikflowers/sublimetext-packages/README.md

 sublimetext-packages
 ====================

 All my stuff in one place.
+Would be a shame to lose all my customizations!